Zenomodiff/Weather-Station-With-Arduino-Python-Nodemcu/README.md

-# Weather-Station-With-Arduino-Nodemcu
+# Weather-Station-With-Arduino-Python-Nodemcu
-This Weather Station Uses Arduino , Nodemcu Along With Different Analog  Value Sensor & Digital Value Sensors.
+This Weather Station Uses Arduino ,Python & Nodemcu Along With Different Analog  Value Sensor & Digital Value Sensors.
 Since Nodemcu Have Only One A0 Pin & We Need Values From Different Analog Sensors Like :--

 Sensor         | Data